Agriplex

 An agriplex ("agricultural complex"), is a type of community centre found in rural agricultural towns and communities in North America, especially Canada.
-An agriplex usually includes recreation, sports, and meeting facilities in addition to a large hall or arena.
-Agriplexes, depending on their size, may play host to farm exhibitions, fairs, trade shows, rodeos, farmer's markets, sports meets and equestrian events.
+An agriplex usually includes recreation, sports, and meeting facilities in addition to a large hall or arena, sometimes on state or county fair grounds.

+Agriplexes, depending on their size, may play host to farm exhibitions, fairs, trade shows, rodeos, farmer's markets, sports meets, entertainment, and equestrian events.
+During the COVID-19 pandemic in Canada, at least one agriplex, at the Western Fair Agriplex in Ontario, was converted into a field hospital.